THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Method

-The difficulty in multimodal multi-agent prediction comes from having coherent modalities between each agent.
-Since the modalities are considered scene-wise, the first predicted modality has to match with the first prediction of the other agents, and so on.
+The difficulty in multimodal multi-agent prediction resides in having coherent modalities between each agent.
+Since the modalities are considered scene-wise, each agent's most probable modality has to match with the most probable prediction of the other agents, and so on.
 Moreover, these modalities must not collide with each other, as they should represent realistic scenarios.